Oliver Dragojević: Music career

 Most of Dragojević's songs are considered evergreen on the Balkans.
 Dubbed "the Cosmic Dalmatian" Dragojević was widely lauded and remembered for his emotionally intense ballads and equally candide performances.
 These include "Vjerujem u anđele" (I Believe in Angels), "Kad mi dođeš ti" (When You Come to Me), "La Musica di Notte" (covered also by the Dubrovački Trubaduri), "Bez tebe" (Without You), "Pred tvojim vratima" (transl.
-"In Front of Your Door", released 24 November 2002 on Trag u beskraju), "Cesarica" (from the album Sve najbolje, released 15 July 1994), "Pismo moja" (My Song) and "Vjeruj u ljubav" (Believe in Love) (from the same-named album, released 1 January 1979 and as a rendition on 15 June 2009).
+"In Front of Your Door", released 24 November 2002 on Trag u beskraju), "Cesarica" (from the album Melodije Hrvatskog Jadrana '93, released 15 July 1993), "Pismo moja" (My Song) and "Vjeruj u ljubav" (Believe in Love) (from the same-named album, released 1 January 1979 and as a rendition on 15 June 2009).

 Dragojević participated five times in national selection for the Eurovision Song Contest.
 He made his debut in the Jugovizija 1988 with hopes to represent Yugoslavia performing "Dženi", which finished second.
 He returned to the contest again in 1990 with Zorica Kondža performing "Sreća je tamo gdje si ti" (Happiness is Where You Are) and finishing third.
 After the breakup of Yugoslavia, Dragojević participated in the Dora 1994 with hopes to represent Croatia, with "Arja".
 The song ended up in fourth place.
 He participated in the Dora 1995 again with "Boginja" (Goddess), finishing second, and in the Dora 1997 with "Lucija", finishing eight.

 For his album made with long-term collaborator Zlatan Stipišić Gibonni, Familija (Family), they were awarded a Porin Award for Album of the Year in 2017.